 Unless you’ve just been parachuted in from space you know chips are bad for you and that mass consumption of chocolate will make you fat.

-No, there’s an unhealthy collusion between the Government, restaurants, food manufacturers and the media all happily working to keep us in this state of wavering weight with the scales moving ever upwards.
+No, it’s as if there’s an unhealthy collusion between the Government, restaurants, food manufacturers and the media all happily working to keep us in this state of wavering weight with the scales moving ever upwards.

 And what of those whose health conditions have led to them putting on weight?